lucemans/show/eth-san-francisco-2022/slides.md

 a tut about registering ur ens

-and last but not least how to change ur avatar

 Decide wether this is the workshop for you, if what i just said made you think "hey i already know all this stuff" then feel free to keep hacking, and I wish you the best of luck on your project! otherwise, stay tuned.
 -->